Robust Standard Errors and OLS Standard Errors

 OLS Standard Errors in a Multivariate Model

-In a multiple linear regression model, standard errors of coefficients can be estimated using the matrix method:
+In a multiple linear regression model, standard errors of coefficients can also be estimated using the matrix method:

 OLS standard errors